EducationMA (Cambridge), PhD (Cambridge)

 Alistair advises extensively on merger cases at the Competition and Markets Authority, on appeal, and under the EUMR.

-His recent work at the CMA includes:
+His recent merger work includes:

 - AzkoNobel v.
 Competition Commission (meaning of “carrying on business” for the purposes of s.
 86(1) Enterprise Act 2002)

 - Eurotunnel v.
 Competition Commission (right to fair hearing)

 - Global Radio v.
 Competition Commission (meaning of “substantial lessening of competition”) Ryanair (whether investigation time barred)

 - Cartels / Restrictive Agreements